Civil Rights Award Rescinded From Angela Davis After Jewish Community Objections

 Part of the board's decision may be tied to a statement and social media post from a prominent Birmingham civic leader and an essay in the magazine Southern Jewish Life.

-Retired Gen. Charles Krulak, a former local college president, issued a statement saying he was saddened by the Davis' selection and questioned whether she deserved the award.
-He referred to details from Wikipedia discussing Davis' membership in the Communist Party in the 1980s and her support of Soviet Bloc countries in the 1970s.
+Retired Gen. Charles Krulak, a former local college president, issued a statement saying he was saddened by Davis' selection and questioned whether she deserved the award.
+He referred to details from Wikipedia discussing Davis' membership in the Communist Party in the 1980s and her support of Soviet bloc countries in the 1970s.
 The statement was posted to Facebook by Richard Friedman of the Birmingham Jewish Federation last week, but has since been removed:

 In the Southern Jewish Life article, author Larry Brook took issue with Davis' stance as an "outspoken voice in the boycott-Israel movement" and her comparing Israel's treatment of Palestinians to police shootings of African-Americans.

-She says she asked for more substantive details on the board's decision, and learned that her long-term support of justice for Palestinians was at issue.
+Davis responded late Monday, saying she asked for more substantive details on the board's decision and learned that her long-term support of justice for Palestinians was at issue.

-"This seemed particularly unfortunate, given that my own freedom was secured — and indeed my life was saved — by a vast international movement," Davis says.
+"This seemed particularly unfortunate, given that my own freedom was secured — and indeed my life was saved — by a vast international movement," Davis said.
 "And I have devoted much of my own activism to international solidarity and, specifically, to linking struggles in other parts of the world to U.S. grassroots campaigns against police violence, the prison industrial complex, and racism more broadly."

-Davis grew up in a Birmingham community that was known as Dynamite Hill, because the Ku Klux Klan frequently bombed the homes of blacks lawyers, business owners and leaders who lived there.
+Davis grew up in a Birmingham community that was known as Dynamite Hill, because the Ku Klux Klan frequently bombed the homes of black lawyers, business owners and leaders who lived there.

 The author of 10 books, Davis has lectured throughout the United States and in Europe, Africa, Asia, Australia and South America.
 Her works address the social problems associated with incarceration, poverty and race.
 In the early 1970s, she spent 18 months in jail and on trial, after being placed on the FBI's "10 Most Wanted List."

-Davis says receiving the award would have been the highlight of her year because "I knew Rev. Shuttlesworth personally and attended school with his daughter, Patricia, and because my mother, Sallye B. Davis, worked tirelessly for the BCRI during its early years."
+Davis said that receiving the award would have been the highlight of her year because "I knew Rev. Shuttlesworth personally and attended school with his daughter, Patricia, and because my mother, Sallye B. Davis, worked tirelessly for the BCRI during its early years."

-Davis still plans to visit Birmingham in February and says she will speak at an alternative event.
+Davis still plans to visit Birmingham in February and said she will speak at an alternative event.